 To get started:

 4. Add a Workflow Template Name and Description.
 These should be searchable and identifiable.
-E.g., "MITRE ATT&CK"
+E.g., "WF Basic".

 You'll add tasks to your Workflow in the next step.